What is dual credit?

 Who is eligible?

-Students who are in TSI compliance and have permission from their high school principal and the Dean of Admissions and Records are eligible to enroll in dual credit courses.
+Students who are in TSI compliance, have permission from their high school principal and have met South Plains College admission requirements are eligible to enroll in dual credit courses.

 How do I apply?

-- The student must complete an Apply Texas Admissions Application for South Plains College.
-The student must also complete an Dual Credit Concurrent Enrollment Form and have it approved and signed by his/her principal and parent/guardian.
-The student must submit an official high school transcript prior to enrollment in courses.
+- The student must complete a Dual Credit Admissions Application for South Plains College along with a complete Dual Credit and Concurrent Enrollment Approval Form.
+The Approval Form must be approved and signed by the student's principal and parent/guardian.
+Student must also submit a high school transcript prior to enrollment in courses.

 - The student must meet course requirements related to TSI.

-Upon acceptance by the Dean of Admissions and Records at South Plains College, the student will be admitted under the conditional entrance policy.
+Upon acceptance to South Plains College, the student will be admitted under the conditional entrance policy.

 Students taking Dual Credit courses should contact the high school counselor regarding UIL (NO PASS/NO PLAY) regulations.
 Students who drop a college course are subject to forfeiting UIL eligibility.
 Please consult with your high school counselor.